wyne-ybanez/Fast-Travel/README.md

 ### Scope

-The website will allow the user to decide the starting point and the destination(s) of his journey where their route is shown on the map.
+The website will allow the user to decide the starting point and the destination of their journey where their route is shown on the map.
 The map is also interactive and will show markers to relevant locations.
 It will then provide the user with more options via a form so that the customer can personally customize their experience.
-A summary of the user's order should be provided to them.
+A summary of the user's order should be provided to them as an email.
+They will also have the chance to contact customer service through a form.

 ### Structure